Finding the dimension of a non-empty orthogonal array polytope: Generalization to ILDs with equality constraints and discussion

-Let $\mathbb{C}^Y$ be the complex vector space of vectors indexed by the index set $Y$ of variables of ILD~(\ref{eqn:geneqILP}).
+Let $\mathbb{F}^Y$ be the vector space of vectors indexed by the index set $Y$ of variables of ILD~(\ref{eqn:geneqILP}).
 Let $G$ be a subgroup of the group of all permutations of the elements of $Y$.
-Let $G$ act on $\mathbb{C}^Y$ by $gf(y)=f(g^{-1}y)$.
-Then by Maschke's theorem (cf.~\cite{Goodman}, Theorem 2.4.1),
+Let